A.T. Markose: Career and achievements

 In 1956, A.T.
 Markose published his magnum opus "The Judicial Control of Administrative Action In India", which was digitized in December 2005 and remains a reference book for LLM in India.
 The book has been influential in conveying his abiding confidence in the role of the judiciary to be the bulwark against arbitrary power of the executive and the administrative state.

 Upendra Baxi has referred to A.T.
 Markose (Cochin) as one of the Five Horsemen, who included G.S Sharma (Jaipur), Anandjee (Benares), R.U Singh (Lucknow) and T.K Tripathi (Delhi)) as innovators "who through their diverse labours, brought to a decisive end the Ancien régime of Indian legal education".

-His legacy of tireless work as Founder Director of the Indian Law Institute (1957–1963) and large number of publications in the areas of Public Law, Administrative Law and Constitutional Law, is acknowledged to have helped the fledgling India democracy to strengthen the rule of law.
+His legacy of work as Founder Director of the Indian Law Institute (1957–1963) and large number of publications in the areas of Public Law, Administrative Law and Constitutional Law, is acknowledged to have helped the fledgling India democracy to strengthen the rule of law.

 His international reach in judicial practice and legal studies started with his post doctoral studies as a Research Fellow at the Harvard Law School (1956–1957) and the reconnoitring visits made to the US in the context of setting the agenda for the Indian Law Institute.
 He was Principal of the Law College in Ernakulam and then worked to establish the postgraduate law degree in what was to become Cochin University.
 While remaining a Professor and Dean of the Law School in Cochin University, where he was the moving force behind the Legal Studies Centre set up there in 1962, A.T.
 Markose also pursued an international career.
 He served as Deputy Judge of the International Administrative Tribunal of the International Labour Organization in Geneva.